 What does my brush need for me to do this, and how do they help me control paint application to my miniature?

-- And, if the brush is comfortable you’ll likely use that brush more for longer periods of time, and there is no substitute for good miniature painting than a lot of in-the-seat experience with your tools.
-Paint more, paint better.
+- I’ve said this elsewhere, there is no substitute for good miniature painting than a lot of in-the-seat experience with your tools.

-- There are many configurations of bristle bundles or tufts (e.g., the shape or volumetric organization of the filaments), attached together in various sizes.
+- There are many configurations of bristle bundles or tufts attached to a brush.

-- You’ve got the pointed round shapes (the primary shape for miniature painting), flats, fans, mops, liners, pin-stripers (which are fun), and all kinds of other funny names that hint at what they are used for.
+- You’ve got the pointed round shapes (the primary shape for miniature painting), flats, fans, mops, liners, pin-stripers (which are fun), and all kinds of other funny names.

 - At the end of the day, of course, the attributes of the tuft are what determine the overall ability for you to control the paint application to a miniature.